 HTTP-Proxy Policy for Outbound Web Requests

-The example configuration file also includes an HTTP-proxy policy to control outbound web server access.
+Our example configuration also includes an HTTP-proxy policy to control outbound web server access.
 This is not related to configuration of the web server on the optional network, but is a policy you would typically use to apply HTTP-proxy settings to outbound HTTP access for users on the trusted network.
 This policy allows HTTP traffic from Any-Trusted to Any-External.
-In the example configuration file, that policy is named HTTP-proxy-client.
+In our example, that policy is named HTTP-proxy-client.

 In this configuration example, the Internet user browses to 203.0.113.2, or to a URL that resolves to that IP address.
 The traffic enters the Firebox external interface on port 80.
 The HTTP-proxy-server policy inspects the incoming traffic on the external interface and forwards that traffic to the HTTP server on the private network address, 10.0.2.80.
 Responses from the web server appear to the Internet user to come from IP address 203.0.113.2.